 After an image is captured, indicates how long to delay the execution of the next script command.
 A value of 0 executes immediately.
 A value of 10 executes the next script command one second after capture.

-Mainly used to minimize camera movement before script starts.
+Mainly used to minimize camera movement before the script starts, and to allow the camera to finish other tasks.